-Roll 1d6+4 for your maximum Rep. Rep starts at its maximum.
+Roll 1d6+4 for your maximum Intel.
+Intel starts at its maximum.

 "It's a modified Clarentek 442f Otrifle.
 The evoclip housing makes it a little less stable but it fires SO MANY force rounds!"

-Roll 1d6+4 for your maximum Cash.
-Cash starts at its maximum.
+Roll 1d6+4 for your maximum Supply.
+Supply starts at its maximum.

-Strain is a measure of the internal tension of the crew, the stress of each of its members, and the heat the crew generates as they get up to trouble.
+Strain is a measure of the internal tension of the crew and the stress of its members.

 Roll 1d6+4 for your maximum Strain.
 Strain starts at zero.

 Choose one or more to describe your crew hideout:

 For every three max Supply your crew has, it gets one room or piece of equipment for their hideout.
 Hideout equipment can't be taken with you on mission, except if it is stored in a vehicle, which counts as a room.

 Hideout equipment does not reset at the start of downtime.

 Mark your rooms as connected spaces on the community map.